sourcegraph/deploy-sourcegraph/configure/xlang/java/README.md

     value: tcp://xlang-java-bg:2088
 ```

-## Gradle and Aritfactory Configuration
+## Gradle and Aritfactory configuration

 The `xlang-java` and `xlang-java-bg` deployments support configuring Gradle and Artifactory via the following environment variables: